 - Their kids are generally better off than they were when they grew up.

-Given my time coaching families, I find that this leads to an understanding gap that results in a growing disconnect between parents and their kids.
+Given my time with suffering families, I find that this leads to an understanding gap that results in a growing disconnect between parents and their kids.
 In this post I will seek to bridge this gap.

 One thing is clear, recent generations are more sensitive than their predecessors.
 Many sources point to the amount of hurt recent generations carry with them.
 Books like “When Life Hurts” and articles like “No Feelings: Why This Generation Has So Much Trouble Being Vulnerable” highlight the increased hurt young people carry today.
 There is no clearer evidence other than the increase in alcohol, drug and prescription drug use seen among 12 to 25-year olds in recent years.